 Other programs minister to the needs of our Congregation.
 Our Stephen Ministry program, led by Pam Garner and Grace Krick, includes a trained corps of volunteers who visit and support those who need caring listeners and supportive prayer.
 Those who are going through a life crisis or a time of struggle, loneliness, or depression may take advantage of these loving and faithful members of our church.
 Please contact the church if you are interested in receiving the care of a Stephen Minister or being trained for "Stephen Ministry."
 In addition, we have a regular community of laypeople who visit shut-ins, deliver meals, write get-well cards, and comfort those in grief.

 Bible studies are held during Advent and Lent each year.
-Adult Fellowship, a monthly social gathering open to all adults in the church, meets the first Friday of selected months at 6:30 p.m. for a Pot Luck Supper and program.
-Our Outdoor Ministry program schedules an annual summer Men's Retreat in the White Mountains or Adiraondacks.
+Adult Fellowship, a regular social gathering open to all adults in the church, meets the first Friday of selected months at 6:30 p.m. for a Pot Luck Supper and program.
+Our Outdoor Ministry program schedules an annual summer Men's Retreat in the White Mountains or Adirondacks.

 Our church is a member of the United Church of Christ, a denomination which is concentrated in New England but with active congregations throughout the country.
 Our denomination, though descended from the Pilgrims and Puritans of New England, was a leader in the building of colleges and universities for the training of young people (including Harvard and Yale) and to the missionary movement which sought to bring the Gospel of Jesus Christ to the world.
 Our predecessors were among the first to fight for abolition of slavery, to provide schools for the descendants of slaves, to educate women and recognize the ordination of women to the ministry.
 Our denomination today is still committed to being a multi-racial, multi-ethnic, open and uniting people of faith.